cwnorhino/line-following-robot/README.md

 ## Project Overview

 This project focuses on the design and implementation of a **Line Following Robot** using basic electronic components, an ESP32 microcontroller, an infrared (IR) sensor, and an L293D motor driver.
-The robot is capable of detecting and following a predefined black line on a lighter surface by continuously monitoring surface reflectivity and adjusting its motion accordingly fileciteturn1file0.
+The robot is capable of detecting and following a predefined black line on a lighter surface by continuously monitoring surface reflectivity and adjusting its motion accordingly.

-This project was carried out as part of the **Project Based Learning (EC2170)** course for the Bachelor of Technology in Electronics and Communication Engineering (ECE) at Manipal University Jaipur.

 ---

 ## Abstract

 The objective of this project was to understand how autonomous mobile robots operate and how simple sensing techniques can be used to guide a machine along a predefined path.
-The robot detects surface contrast using IR sensors and sends real-time feedback to the ESP32 microcontroller, which processes the data and generates control signals for the L293D motor driver fileciteturn1file0.
+The robot detects surface contrast using IR sensors and sends real-time feedback to the ESP32 microcontroller, which processes the data and generates control signals for the L293D motor driver.

 This continuous loop of sensing, processing, and actuation demonstrates the core principles of embedded systems, sensor interfacing, feedback control, and autonomous navigation.
 Despite its simplicity, the design is scalable and can be extended to more advanced robotics applications.